yonicd/Elections/README.md

   * An interactive polling analysis layout where the user can filter elections, parties, publishers and pollster, dates and create different types of plots using any variable as the x and y axis.

+  * The default layer is the 60 day trend (estimated with loess smoother) of mandates published by each pollster by party
 ![Snapshot of Election Analysis Page](www/pad_screen_grab.png)

 The user can choose to include in the plots Elections (2003,2006,2009,2013,2015) and the subsequent filters are populated with the relevant parties, pollsters and publishers relevant to the chosen elections.
 Next there is a slider to choose the days before the election you want to view in the plot.
 This was used instead of a calendar to make a uniform timeline when comparing across elections.